Guideline UL-ING01 Peer Review of Instruction

 SCOPE:

 Peer review is required for University Libraries faculty members whose core responsibilities include instruction, such as credit-bearing, course-related instruction or workshops, and/or who document instruction of these types in their Faculty Activity Report (annual evaluation) or dossier for promotion or tenure.
+Supervisors should alert their new hires to this expectation.
 To determine if this guideline applies to your position, please consult with your supervisor and Associate Dean.
 Be aware that positions evolve over time, and new responsibilities can be addressed in one or more areas of the dossier by updating the statement of core responsibilities and by providing explanations in the narrative, librarianship section, and/or peer evaluation letter.

 FREQUENCY:

-Provisional tenure years: two peer reviews prior to the fourth-year tenure review, and two more peer reviews prior to the sixth-year review for final tenure.
+a.
+Provisional tenure years: two peer reviews in the first four academic years and two more peer reviews in the next two academic years prior to submitting dossier for review

 SELECTION OF PEER REVIEWER: